Test the Hardware

 LEDs and buttons

 Next we want to check if all leds and buttons work as desired.
-Change to root mode
+The blue led should light up on pin GPIO3_2 with

-Do the same with the red led
+Do the same with the red led on pin GPIO1_17

-And the green led
+And the green led on pin GPIO3_20

 Read the state of the blue button with